 One of the most successful recent brownfield remediation projects is the Brass City Regional Food Hub – the first purpose-built facility in Connecticut to aggregate, sanitize and distribute farm produce that meets FDA food safety standards.

-Waterbury Mayor Neil O’Leary has been recognized by the United States Environmental Protection Agency (EPA) for his work in cleaning the sites of the city’s industrial past, and restoring them as usable, taxable property.
+Waterbury has been recognized by the United States Environmental Protection Agency (EPA) for its work in cleaning the sites of the city’s industrial past, and restoring them as usable, taxable property.

 The Anamet Property